nsidc/noaadata-web-server-metrics/README.md

   The ingest function will run daily to read in the download logs and then output daily json files to /share/logs with necessary information for the report.
 Use `--help` to learn more.

 2. Report
   The report function generates the CSV report that will be mailed to recipients.
 Use `--help` to learn more.
+To send to multiple emails put `-m` before each email.

 ### With Docker
+`source VERSION.env`.
 `./scripts/cli.sh ingest -s 2023-01-01 -e 2023-04-01`.
-`./scripts/cli.sh report -s 2023-01-01 -e 2023-04-01 -m roma8902@colorado.edu`.
+`./scripts/cli.sh report -s 2023-01-01 -e 2023-04-01 -m email@colorado.edu -m email@email.com`.

 ###  Without Docker
 `PYTHONPATH=. python noaa_metrics/cli.py ingest -s 2023-01-01 -e 2023-04-07`.